The Excellence Continuum

 Complacency is the exact opposite compromise: short-term gain traded for long-term pain.
 For instance, if you snooze your alarm, you feel a little better in that moment.
 You get five more minutes of sleep.
 But if you do it every day, your productivity suffers in the long term.

-People who exist at the excellence end of the bell curve are obsessively focused on long-term gain.
+People who exist at the excellence end of the bell the excellence continuum are obsessively focused on long-term gain.

 People who are successful in life, in business, in relationships, are leaning into a process that leads to excellence.
 These are the people who get up early to work out, who say no to crappy food, who carve out time for learning and mindfulness.
 They take the time to establish what’s important to them, and what habits will get them where they want to go.
 They don’t get hung up on the short term.